Somerville Seeking Resident to Serve on City’s Conservation Commission

 Applications will be reviewed by the Appointments Advisory Committee (https://www.somervillema.gov/departments/about-appointments-advisory-committee), and applicants will be notified if they are selected as finalists.
 Questions may be submitted Mr. Drayton at [email protected].

 The City of Somerville does not discriminate on the basis of race, color, religion, age, national origin, disability or any other protected category.
 Auxiliary aids and services, written materials in alternative formats, and reasonable modifications in policies and procedures will be provided to qualified applicants and employees with disabilities free of charge, upon request.

-If you need auxiliary aids and services for effective communication, written materials in alternative formats, or reasonable modifications in policies and procedures in order to access this program, please contact the ADA Coordinator no later than seven (7) business days before the scheduled event at the address noted below:
+Individuals with disabilities who need auxiliary aids and services for effective communication, written materials in alternative formats, or reasonable modifications in policies and procedures, in order to access the programs and activities of the City of Somerville or to attend meetings, should contact the City’s ADA Coordinator, Nency Salamoun, at the address noted below:

 (617) 625-6600, Ext.
 2323 (Voice)